 2. What are the disturbing parameters against which the piping system must be designed?

 Ans: The piping system must stand strong (should not fail) against the following major effects:

-- Design Pressure and Temperature: Each component thickness must be sufficient to withstand most severe combination of temperature and pressure.
+- Design Pressure and Temperature: Each component thickness must be sufficient to withstand the most severe combination of temperature and pressure.

-- Dynamic effects like impact force due to external or internal unexpected conditions, Wind force, Earthquake force, Vibration and discharge (Relief valve) reaction forces, cyclic effects etc.
+- Dynamic effects like impact force due to external or internal unexpected conditions, Wind force, Earthquake force, Vibration, and discharge (Relief valve) reaction forces, cyclic effects, etc.

-- Component self weight including insulation, rigid body weights along with the medium it transport.
+- Component self-weight including insulation, rigid body weights along with the medium it transport.